 The Westport Fishermen’s Association’s 34th annual clambake was held under warm and sunny skies on Sept.
 17 for over 175 happy guests.
-After everyone enjoyed their clambake with all the fixings, we moved on announcing the pick-a- prize raffle winners, culminating in awarding of the grand prize 18′ handcrafted Night Heron Kayak to Ishan Gurdal of Cambridge and Westport.
+After everyone enjoyed their clambake with all the fixings, we moved on announcing the pick-a- prize raffle winners, culminating in awarding of the grand prize 18′ handcrafted Night Heron Kayak to Ihsan Gurdal of Cambridge and Westport.
 Happy paddling!

 Members always get their newsletter in the mail.
 For everyone one else, plus those who prefer to consume their news online, the latest issue of the WFA quarterly newsletter is now posted online.
 Happy summer reading!

 It is never too early to reserve your clambake tickets for the WFA’s 34th annual traditional bake on Sept.
 17, 2017.
 Lobster and double lobster options available!
 For details and to order online click here.

 The Westport Summer Passport 2017 is an adventure that will take you to six of the most beautiful and interesting local spots.
 It is a free self-guided family-friendly activity that runs through July and August.
 All walks are less than 1.5 miles and cover flat ground or short moderate or steep inclines.
 You will visit:

 - Brookside Conservation Area, 1013 American Legion Highway (north Westport)

 - Forge Pond Conservation Area, 214 Forge Rd. (north Westport)

 - Handy House, 202 Hix Bridge Rd. (central Westport)